Best TeamViewer Alternatives

 Remote Access Isn’t Going Anywhere

-Establishing a strong remote desktop connection has only become even more prevalent today.
-A recent study found nearly 80% of surveyed companies plan to keep some degree of remote work in the post-pandemic era.
-Adopting a remote access strategy offers companies much fluidity in employee collaboration and productivity.
+Establishing a strong remote desktop connection is more prevalent today than ever.
+Adopting a remote access strategy offers companies fluidity in employee collaboration and productivity.
 They can hire the best talent regardless of location, remove silos, and promote collaboration between teams and locations around the world.
+Whether because of the rise of remote work, global collaboration, or the need for efficient technical support, the demand for reliable remote access solutions is not diminishing.
+Let’s delve into the best TeamViewer alternatives that can step up to the plate.

 The Best TeamViewer Alternatives for Remote Access

-Whether the focus is complex remote management or holding online meetings with different participants, the following list should guide you in selecting a suitable TeamViewer alternative for your needs.
-From free versions to free trials, these nine options embody essentially everything TeamViewer offers and more.
-With employees working from home, it’s important for businesses to understand and adopt measures to maintain a productive work environment outside of a typical office setting.
+Whether your focus is complex remote management or holding online meetings with different participants, the following list should help you select a suitable TeamViewer alternative.
+From free versions to free trials, these options deliver everything TeamViewer offers and more.
+With employees working from home, it’s important for businesses to understand and adopt measures to maintain a productive work environment outside a typical office setting.

 1. Dameware Remote Everywhere

-A cloud-based solution, Dameware Remote Everywhere (DRE) connects to workstations typically in less than eight seconds and includes encryption protocols to help keep data safe over the connection.
+cloud-based solution, Dameware Remote Everywhere (DRE™) typically connects to workstations in less than eight seconds and includes encryption protocols to help keep data safe over the connection.
 With two-factor authentication and multi-level permissions, DRE’s security features alone position the software as a strong TeamViewer alternative.

-Establish quick remote access—either attended or unattended access—from Windows, macOS X, or Linux to any desktop or mobile device such as Android or iOS.
+Establish quick remote access, either attended or unattended, from WindowsmacOS X, or Linux to any desktop or mobile device such as Android or iOS.
 DRE users can also take screenshots and record videos during a remote desktop session.
 This reporting feature can then be saved to a file and uploaded to the cloud for future troubleshooting reference.
 In addition, DRE enables IT professionals to reboot unresponsive computers via Wake-on-LAN, so they don’t need to wait for the end user to be present before troubleshooting.

-Other remote desktop features include pre-session or in-session chats with end users, voice conferencing, and multi-window toggling to run several sessions simultaneously.
-Admins can also add users to Active Directory (AD) and delegate permissions through the software’s AD management tool.
+Other remote desktop features include pre-session or in-session chats with end users, video conferencing, multi-monitor support, and multi-window toggling to run several sessions simultaneously.

-DRE may not be a free alternative to TeamViewer, but it offers a 14-day trial for users to see how comprehensive, robust, and safe it is.
+DRE may not be a free alternative to TeamViewer, but it offers a fourteen-day trial for users to see how comprehensive, robust, and safe it is.

 2. Dameware Remote Support

-Users can try DRS with its fully functional 14-day trial.
+Users can try DRS with its fully functional fourteen-day trial.

 3. Mikogo